samwell-ho/openpgp-ca/doc/src/keys-create.md

 SPDX-License-Identifier: GPL-3.0-or-later
 -->

-There are two ways to manage user keys with OpenPGP CA.
+In some cases, it may be useful and appropriate for the OpenPGP CA admin to generate new keys on behalf of users.
-The simplest way for both the admin and users is to have OpenPGP CA create keys on behalf of the user.
-This allows OpenPGP CA to automatically create all of the necessary auxiliary data structures (the certifications and revocation certificates).
+This is the simplest workflow for both the admin and users.

+OpenPGP CA can automatically create all of the necessary auxiliary data structures (certifications, as well as revocation certificates) when generating new user keys.

 We call this workflow "centralized key creation", because OpenPGP keys get created centrally by the OpenPGP CA admin.